A tale of elegant batting, match-fixing controversy, and turbulent marriages. Mohammad Azharuddin has certainly seen it all!

 Ban Lifted and The Afterlife:

-Even after leaving cricket, he was still making the headlines week in week out.
-A controversy’s favourite child, maybe.
-He was selected as a member of Parliament from an Indian National Congress’s ticket.
-One of his two sons, Mohammad Ayazuddin died in an accident in 2011 while he was on his way to represent his college team.
-In 2012, the Andhra Pradesh Court set aside Azhar’s life ban in view of not enough evidence found against him.
+In 2012, the Andhra Pradesh Court set aside Azhar’s life ban given not enough evidence was found against him.
 But he was 49 at that time and too old to earn the much-anticipated 100th test cap for India.
 And sadly, one of the finest Indian cricketers of its entire history will be remembered for every other reason other than cricket.
 How will you remember him?
 A traitor?
 A hero?
 We’ll leave this to you, but he is a true legend of the game in all cricketing sense.